awatts3/Lab03/README.md

 the given code outputs:

 i = 3.4

 i = 3.6

 i = 3.8

 i = 4

 i = 4.2

 i = 4.4

+The error is that it is printing out 4.4 when this value should stop the loop.
+I'm not sure what the reason is but when i is a float it isn't recognized as being  equal to 4.4 by the for loop even though it prints a value of 4.4.
+Aparently a float 4.4 is seen as less than 4.4 by the computer.

 step 8:

 the given code outputs:

 i = 3.4

 i = 3.6

 i = 3.8

 i = 4

 i = 4.2

+with a double the error does not occur as the program stops before 4.4 is printed